havron/daas/README.md

 * if any of the `django` containers exit unexpectedly when you stand them up, run `touch <container_name>/<container_name>/wsgi.py` to modify their timestamp and force `docker` to reload them.
+* if you are already using `docker` and have one or more containers running with an alias matching `{web, exp, models, mysql}`, you may need to rename your container(s) or those affected in this repository (to do that, simply change the `container_name` appropriately in [docker-compose.yml](https://github.com/samuelhavron/daas/blob/master/docker-compose.yml). to change the `mysql` alias, edit `external_links` in [docker-compose.yml](https://github.com/samuelhavron/daas/blob/master/docker-compose.yml) appropriately as well as in the [Makefile](https://github.com/samuelhavron/daas/blob/master/Makefile).